Get The Most Out of a Bridal Fair

 So here you are at last, meeting and greeting prospective florists, caterers, DJs, etc. When you’re interested in a particular service, make sure you get current contact information, including the name and title of the person you’re speaking to.
 Find out if this individual will actually be involved in your event (he or she may just be helping out at the booth).
 The best way to get a “feel” for the service is to advance as high up on the proverbial food chain as possible, even if you have to wait a few minutes for a key person’s attention.
 For example, you think Pam’s Photography has the best photos you’ve ever seen, and you begin discussing your photographic needs with a charming woman in the booth who you discover is Pam’s assistant.
 That’s all fine and dandy, but you really should talk with Pam herself, since she’s the one who’ll be taking the pictures.
 And if you’re looking at, say, invitations, and you don’t see a style that matches your vision, then ask the vendor.
 Many simply can’t bring all of their samples to the show.

 At the most prestigious fairs, vendors are hand-selected with the highest standards in mind.
-(Just like at Here Comes The Guide, where each vendor is Certified By The Guide.)
 But it’s always appropriate to request your own references.
 If you’ve already set your wedding date and you cross paths with the DJ of your dreams (He’s playing our song!
 It must be fate!) then go ahead and find out if he’s available.
 You should always feel comfortable with a vendor’s attitude toward you and your event.
 Here’s an insider tip from Pamela Noxon: “Notice which vendors listen to your needs.
 A quality vendor should ask you questions such as, ‘What have you envisioned so far?’ and ‘What do you want to avoid?’”
 A good rule of thumb is to proceed cautiously, yet decisively—popular vendors book early.
 Besides, many of the vendors offer special discounts at bridal shows and the savings can add up.

 San Diego Wedding Party Expo